Enviropass Logo

 INDIA ROHS COMPLIANCE

-The largest democracy voted the ‘E-waste (Management and Handling) Rules’ back in 2011.
+The largest democracy voted the ‘’E-waste (Management and Handling) Rules’’ back in 2011.
 This India RoHS regulation addresses both the presence of hazardous substances (RoHS) in electronics as well as their waste (WEEE).

-The Indian Environmental Management of Electronic products
+The Indian Environmental Management of Electronic Products

 India RoHS

-Therefore, if you manufacture or import electronic products in the Republic of India, then WEEE or RoHS obligations may apply, depending on the size of the Indian legal entity and the type of imported devices.
+Therefore, if you manufacture or import electronic products in the Republic of India, WEEE or RoHS obligations may apply, depending on the size of the Indian legal entity and the type of imported devices.

 Comparison between India and EU RoHS